 Alexander the Great had an unquenchable thirst for exploration.
 He traveled to the edges of the known world, crossed them, and kept going.
 In his conquests, he carried his armies from their homeland in Greece all the way into present-day India.
 He and his troops saw many strange and novel things in their journeys, with elephants being perhaps the most astonishing to them.
-But what probably amazed them more was the amount of land and earth beyond anything they had known before.
+But what probably amazed them more was the amount of land and earth that extended beyond anything they had known before.
 Up until the conquests of Alexander the Great, the Greeks essentially lived in a bubble.
 They were weary of outsiders and generally kept to themselves and the Mediterranean, until the Persians came.
 Alexander proved to the Greeks and himself that the world was much more than they thought.

 Alexander the Great is among the greatest of explorers.
 He was fearless, and had the desire to go beyond anywhere that anyone in his time had imagined.
 Thanks to him the Greeks view of the world was entirely changed.
 After the death of Alexander, the Greeks became accepting of peoples from outside cultures and nations.
 The outer limits of their world had been expanded to twice what they were before.
 And the Greeks became the forefathers of western civilization, Their ideology is prominent throughout the world today.